2019-20 Upper School

 To graduate with honors, students must meet two criteria:

-1. A student must earn a minimum GPA (based on the Core GPA) in grades 9-12 in courses from the disciplines of math, science, English, social studies, computer science, comparative religions, world language, or advanced placement (AP) coursework in another discipline.
+- A student must earn a minimum GPA (based on the Core GPA) in grades 9-11 and fall semester of senior year in courses from the disciplines of math, science, English, social studies, computer science (excluding FRC), comparative religions, world language, or advanced placement (AP) course work in another discipline.
+Whether the course is taken as a graduation requirement or an elective, the grade in a course in the core disciplines counts in the Core GPA which is rounded to two decimals.

 Average for Grades